UMM-CSci-Systems/Circuit-design-lab/README.md

 ### Build an SR NOR latch

 Common feed-forward circuits can't "remember" or store any data.
-If, however, we allow the output of a circuit to become part of it's input, we can create circuits that will hold a bit of information until certain combinations of inputs are used to change it's value.
+If, however, we allow the output of a circuit to become part of its input, we can create circuits that will hold a bit of information until certain combinations of inputs are used to change its value.
 An [SR NOR latch](http://en.wikipedia.org/wiki/Latch_(electronics)#SR_NOR_latch), for example, has two inputs *S* (for set) and *R* (for reset), and two outputs *Q* and *Q'*. *Q* and *Q'* remain constant, with the property